 We’ve listed a few below, in ascending price brackets.

 - £70,000 and above: dream family cars

 MINI Clubman (2007-2014)

 A lot of people winced when the MINI Clubman returned, but it’s another car that’s got more appealing with age.
 As a sort-of-estate, it’s much more suited to families than the MINI hatchback; there’s space in the back of the Clubman for adults, and the hatchback only came with three doors.
 It’s clear the Clubman was engineered for left-hand-drive markets because the one rear-side door opens onto the road if you’re parked on the street.
-There were a selection of engines to choose from, with the most exciting being the 175bhp Cooper S - although those tend to be high-mileage examples at this price.
+There were a selection of engines to choose from, with the most exciting being the 175bhp Cooper S - although those are few and far between at this price point.

 Saab 9-3 (2005-2011)

-It’s hard to believe that Saab hasn’t existed for almost a decade now.
+It’s hard to believe that Saab hasn’t existed for a whole decade now.
 Saab was one of many brands failed by General Motors, but its cars were always a left-field choice compared to a BMW or Mercedes.
 The interiors were always a bit different, too, and all had a ‘Night Panel’ button inspired by fighter jets (it dimmed all the dashboard lights besides the lower half of the speedo).
 That the company isn’t in business shouldn’t be too much of a concern; Saab 9-3s seem to be quite reliable, and there are a few companies that sell genuine parts online.
 Some parts are also shared with Vauxhalls of a similar age.